-Sensenich is a 2-blade composite propeller with an Aluminum hub specifically designed for Rotax 912 series of engines.
+Sensenich is a 2-blade (69" or 72") composite propeller both with an aluminum hub specifically designed for Rotax 912 series of engines.
 This prop is available as an option.

 1.3.4.3 E-props Propeller for the Rotax 912 Series Engines